 I encourage you to keep an open mind and also to treat these lessons as exercises in understanding.
 That's how I teach the course on the whole, and how I will evaluate your work.

 Various rationales are given for the value of these electives.
-The first is that employers actually do complain to the Ministry of Education about having a hard time finding people to hire who are capable of paying attention, fully and deeply understanding things, and doing independent critical thinking for themselves.
+The first is that employers actually started complaining to the Ministry of Education in the early 2010s about having a hard time finding people to hire who are capable of paying attention, fully and deeply understanding things, and doing independent critical thinking for themselves.
 (I was skeptical too.
 I assumed employers just wanted obedient robots; but I’ve now seen some of the evidence for this new focus on employees who can think critically, and these electives have recently been given a more central place in Humber’s structure.)

 Many employers say they appreciate it when their employees have the thinking and communication skills that these electives are designed to promote and help you practice.
 With offshoring of manufacturing jobs to the developing world and the increasing role of AI and robots in work, there are fewer and fewer well-paid jobs that don’t require an ability to understand complex things, think critically, and communicate effectively with others.
 Employers favour applicants who show they can understand, think, and think outside of the box when it's called for.